Akingbola’s Money Laundering Trial Resumes June 13 - THISDAYLIVE

 He was re-arraigned in March and pleaded not guilty to the charge.

-The case, which was slated for continuation of trial yesterday, could not proceed as the judge was said to be on another official assignment.
+The case, which was slated for continuation of trial on Tuesday, could not proceed as the judge was said to be on another official assignment.

-The EFCC accused the defendant of converting an aggregate sum of $1.3 million and $8.5 million taken from the bank’s GBP NOSTRO account at Deutsche Bank in London.
+The EFCC accused the defendant of converting an aggregate sums of 1.3 million dollars and 8.5 million dollars taken from the bank’s GBP NOSTRO account at Deutsche Bank in London.

 The sums were said to have been remitted into the account of Fuglers Solicitors with the Royal Bank of Scotland in London, to purchase property in the name of Life Boat Settlement Trust allegedly set up by the defendant.